Civ13/civ13-wiki/wiki/Food_Decay_Times.md

 • craft a pile of cocaine out of 10, that will contain 25 cocaine<br>
 • attack pile of cocaine by hand to make cocaine line with 5 cocaine<br>
 <small><details><summary>show/hide cocaine reactions</summary>
-&nbsp; &nbsp; • <i>1 cocaine and 10 wine must react to 10 coca wine (with 5 enzyme as catalyst), but reagent coca wine doesn't exists</i>
+&nbsp; &nbsp; • <i>1 cocaine and 10 wine must react to 10 coca wine (with 5 enzyme as catalyst), but will annihilated, because reagent coca wine doesn't exists</i>
 </details></small>
 </td>
 <td>-</td>